let-sh/docs/content/zh/handbook/flask.md

 flask run
 ```

-## Define you dependency in your pythons projects
+## Define you dependency in your python projects

 <code-group>
   <code-block label="manually" active>